OpenZeppelin/soroban-security-detectors-sdk/README.md

 - **Out-of-the-box Detectors**: Prebuilt checks for common pitfalls like authorization issues, unchecked transfers, and more.
 - **CLI Scanner**: `soroban-scanner` command-line tool for running detectors against your codebase.
 - **CI/CD Ready**: Easily integrate into GitHub Actions, GitLab CI, or other pipelines.
+- **OpenZeppelin Inspector Compatible**: Fully ready to be used as a custom scanner with OpenZeppelin Inspector.

 ## 📦 Crate Structure